2006 Bahrain Grand Prix

 The race was the first Grand Prix for future world champion Nico Rosberg, son of World Champion Keke Rosberg, who raced with the Williams team.
 He set the fastest lap of the race and, at the age of 20 years and 258 days, broke the record for the youngest driver to do so, which he held until Max Verstappen scored his first fastest lap, at age 19, at the 2016 Brazilian Grand Prix.
 It was also the debut race for the BMW Sauber, Toro Rosso, Midland F1 and Super Aguri teams, and drivers Scott Speed and Yuji Ide.
-This race was also the debut of the debut of new 2.4 litre naturally aspirated V8 engine configuration in the sport which was by 10 of the 11 teams entered into the race and would remain in service in F1 until the end of the 2013 season.
+This race was also the debut of the new 2.4 litre naturally aspirated V8 engine configuration in the sport which was used by 10 of the 11 teams entered into the race, and would remain in service in F1 until the end of the 2013 season.

 Report

 Background

 This was the first race for the Midland, BMW Sauber, Toro Rosso, Honda F1 and Super Aguri teams, although only Super Aguri was a completely new team, the others all representing buyouts or rebrandings of existing teams.
 Along with Rosberg, Scott Speed and Yuji Ide were also making their Grand Prix débuts.

 It also saw the début of the 2.4 litre (146.4 cu in) naturally-aspirated V8 engines which were used by all teams except Toro Rosso, who were still using the 3.0 litre (183 cu in) V10 engines that were used from 1995 to 2005, as the team's chassis, the STR1, was reused from the Red Bull RB1 from the 2005 season.
-This race notably marked the first time teams had fielded V8-powered cars, since the 1996 Japanese Grand Prix.
+This race notably marked the first time teams had fielded V8-powered cars, since the 1997 European Grand Prix.

 Ben Edwards left BBC Radio 5 Live after 2005 and was replaced by David Croft.
-Meanwhile on the ITV front, Jim Rosenthal was also gone and was replaced by Steve Rider in his first race as anchor since the 1997 European Grand Prix.
+Meanwhile on the ITV front, Jim Rosenthal was also gone and was replaced by Steve Rider in his first race as anchor since the 1996 Japanese Grand Prix.